UXAspects/UXAspects/guides/developer-standard.md

 - TSLint is included in our project and your code should conform to the rules it tests for.
 Run `npm run lint` to check.
 - Where possible components should support a disabled state.
 - Components should provide keyboard support for accessibility purposes.
 - Each component should have automated tests written for it.
-See [Automated Tests](automated-tests.md).
+See [Automated Testing](#automated-testing).

 ### Component Styling